allan-pires/invoice-screen/README.md

 This app is a implementation of an Invoice Screen.
 Developed with Android Studio + Gradle + JUnit + Mockito

 ## Description
-Customers from a bank have to pay their bill monthly.
-The bill have four potential states: “overdue” (paid); ”closed” (ready for payment but not yet paid); “open” (not yet closed, charges are still being added); and “future” (installments, that will be charged to bills in future months).
+Customers from a bank have to pay their invoice monthly.
+The invoice have four potential states: “overdue” (paid); ”closed” (ready for payment but not yet paid); “open” (not yet closed, charges are still being added); and “future” (installments, that will be charged to bills in future months).

 ## Images